nkicg6/excitable-axonal-domains-physiology/README.md

 # Code used for PhD project

-Analysis code for physiology section of my thesis project
+Analysis code for physiology section of my thesis project.
+Please note the code and instructions were developed on macOS with a bash shell, Python3.7-3.9, and sqlite3 version `3.24.0`.

 # Notes on staying organized